-During this first assessment, JCCBI was able to see that the Corporation is already using systemic and integrated methods for managing its assets and planning its projects.
-This assessment makes it possible for the Corporation to target, with more specificity, the development actions that will enable it to manage its structures according to best practices and to have a global and long-term view of the investments required and of the condition of its structures.
+During this first assessment, JCCBI was able to see that the Corporation is already using several systemic and integrated methods for managing its assets and planning its projects.
+This assessment makes it possible for the Corporation to target, with more specificity, the development actions that will enable it to ensure an integrated and proactive management of its structures according to best practices, and to have a global and long-term view of the investments required and to ensure the control of the overall condition of its structures.